linuxboot/book/src/case_studies/Google_study.md

 ## Phases of the project

-Google's LinuxBoot project is focused on moving UEFI boot functionality into the kernel and userspace.
+Google's LinuxBoot project is focused on moving UEFI boot functionality into the kernel and user-space.
 That is, converting UEFI firmware to run LinuxBoot.
 The project has taken the standard UEFI boot process and converted it to LinuxBoot for production environments.
 The steps to reach this goal are described below.